OnePlus 13: Software

 OnePlus 13 ships with Android 15.
 OnePlus claims to provide four years of feature Android updates and six years of security patches for this model.

-OxygenOS 16 (based on Android 16) is expected to arrive in November 2025.
+OxygenOS 16 (based on Android 16) and arrived in November 2025.

 Reception

 OnePlus 13 was described as having high-end capabilities with a great battery while at an affordable price by Notebookcheck.
 Richard Priday from Tomsguide praised the model for excelling in battery life, charging speed and screen quality.